-If you are interested in being nominated as a Trustee, further information, including the role and responsibilities of Trustees and details regarding the election process, is available from the Secretary to the Board of Trustees by email or phone 07 3332 1309.
+If you would like any further information regarding the role of Trustees or details regarding the election process, please contact the Secretary to the Board of Trustees by email or phone 07 3332 1309.

 The Queensland State Government requires all schools (state and independent) to report to their school communities.
 The information in these documents is in the format required by the government.